Stamford School Open Day

 As a school, we recognise that the expectation of food standards has developed considerably over the last few years and working with Holroyd Howe will allow us to keep ahead of food trends.
 As a school we need to be on the front foot of menu development and the nutritional requirements.
 We feel a specialised catering partner can enhance our knowledge and development.

-These are large teams which have fun by competing against each other in lots of different competitions, including sport, music and more!
+When you join our School you will be put into a House, these are large teams which have fun by competing against each other in lots of different competitions, including sport, music and more!
 Our Houses are;

-Our House Leader is Mrs Watkins.
 We are named after Catherine of Aragon.
 Aragon has Leo the lion as our mascot - as there is a lion on Catherine of Aragon's coat of arms.
 We love competitions and work very well together as a team.

-Our House Leader is Mr Thacker.
 We are named after Lady Maria de Salinas Willoughby of Grimsthorpe, who was a Spanish lady-in waiting to Catherine of Aragon.
 Our mascot is the Green Dragon 'Grimmy', named after Grimsthorpe.
 Our motto is 'Great Grimsthorpe goes for gold'.

-Our House Leader is Miss Holt.
 We are named after Lord Rockingham of Rockingham Castle, Charles Watson Wentworth, 2nd Marquess of Rockingham.
 Our mascot is 'Rocky' the Red Kite.

-Our House Leader is Mrs Smith.
 We are named after Lord Burghley of Burghley House, Stamford, otherwise known as William Cecil, 1st Baron Burghley and chief advisor of Queen Elizabeth I. We have a dolphin as our mascot.